 Recipes for a sandwich wrap, smoothie, cous cous salad, mackerel pate and smoked haddock samosas are available to download at the bottom of this page.
 You can find more great recipes on the Cooking module.

-g) To recognise the nutrients provided by each section of the Eatwell plate.
+g) To recognise the nutrients provided by each section of the Eatwell Guide.

-Review The eatwell plate.
+Review The Eatwell Guide.
 Identify the main nutrients provided by each food group.
 You may wish to use the Nutrients PowerPoint 153.

 Use the Nutrient Cards 153 to identify which foods belong to each group.

-Ask the children to complete the Eatwell plate and nutrients Worksheet 165 to test their understanding.
+Ask the children to complete the Eatwell Guide and nutrients Worksheet 165 to test their understanding.

 Recap with children